 Harry Morgan and his alcoholic sidekick, Eddie, are based on the island of Martinique and crew a boat available for hire.
-However, since the second world war is happening around them business is not what it could be and after a customer who owes them a large sum fails to pay they are forced against their better judgment to violate their preferred neutrality and to take a job for the resistance transporting a fugitive on the run from the Nazis to Martinique.
+However, since the second world war is happening around them business is not what it could be.
+After a customer who owes them a large sum fails to pay, they are forced against their better judgment to violate their preferred neutrality and to take a job for the resistance transporting a fugitive on the run from the Nazis to Martinique.
 Through all this runs the stormy relationship between Morgan and Marie "Slim" Browning, a resistance sympathizer and the sassy singer in the club where Morgan spends most of his days.Written by

 Mark Thompson <firstname.lastname@example.org>

 The choice of name for Humphrey Bogart's character could be seen as having dark connotations as the most prominent maritime historical figure with the same last name was the notorious privateer Henry Morgan, whose exploits led to a fair amount of wealth, resulting in his becoming a rich plantation owner and eventual deputy governor of Jamaica.
 See more »

 Harry goes down to the cellar to deal with an injured man.
 Someone locks the door at the top of the staircase.
 A few moments later 'Slim' is at the bottom of the stairs with the water she was asked to get, even though she had been locked out of the cellar.
 See more »